tianli08/tianli08/README.md

 - I'm Tian, a student studying at the University of Ottawa🏫.

-- I'm currently working on tensorflow!
+- I'm currently working on simple games!

 - New stuff coming out ":)"